OctopusDeploy/blog/blog/2019-05/windows-server-2008-eol-hello-linux/index.md

 ---
-title: Ending support for Octopus Server on Windows Server 2008.
+title: Ending Support for Octopus Server on Windows Server 2008.
 Introducing Octopus Server on Linux!
 description: Octopus Server 2019.3 LTS will be the final version of Octopus Server which can be hosted on Windows Server 2008, paving the way for Octopus Server on Linux!
 author: michael.noonan@octopus.com
 visibility: public